Add or edit a credit note from a supplier

 - Once you have chosen a code and the fields have been populated with the item details, you can edit any of the details.
 Any changes will not update the inventory item itself, just the item as it's displayed on this credit note.

-- If a suitable item does not exist in the list, you can add one directly using the '+New item' option at the top of the list.
+- If a suitable item does not exist in the list, click New item to add it.

 - If you're using an inventory item and want the item code to display on the PDF bill, enter it into the description.

 Your own description of the item (use additional lines for each item if required) - enter as much or as little text as you like to describe your goods or services being credited.
 The description box will expand while you are editing, letting you type as much as you need.
 You may also use 'Enter' to apply line breaks within a description field.

 If you wish to enter a text-only line, for example, a heading to separate out items into categories like labour and materials, enter text into the description field and leave all other fields blank.